 The roll out of i-Connect, which is an online administrative module that allows information to be submitted by employers more directly and efficiently into the pension administration system from their own payroll systems, commenced in 2017/18.
-I am pleased that there has again been an improvement in the use of i-Connect.
-Currently 51 out of 54 employers are live on the system, meaning electronic data is being submitted monthly for 98% of active members, which is 4% improvement since last year.
-TPR actively encourages this form of data submission so I am delighted to see this system nearly fully rolled out across all employers.
+I am delighted to report that all remaining employers have now signed up on to the live system and data is being submitted in respect of all active members in the Fund, which is excellent news as TPR actively encourages this form of data submission.
+The Clwyd Pension Fund's Administration Strategy has also been updated to reflect this new medium of transferring employer information.